 In the Shadow of Swords by Sally Neighbour, 2004, p 3.

 None of what was happening was rooted in Australian culture or history and it made no sense whatsoever in the minds of everyday Aussies.
 It still doesn’t.
 I mean if the Islamic god literally approves of jihad (i.e. a holy war against ‘infidels’ until their bloody submission) what on earth is its devil like?
 What on earth is there left for their devil to do?
 What became clear was that a dangerous cult was actually being taken seriously as a legitimate religious outlook.

-These days reflecting on New York, Madrid, Bali I and II, Charlie Hebdo, Bataclan, Paris, London, Holland year on bloody year, I often think of safety bollards, airport security and other small symbols of decline rather than the ongoing civilisational innovation, stability and prosperity we were promised by the Fukuyama Age.
+These days reflecting on New York, Madrid, Bali I and II, Charlie Hebdo, Bataclan, Paris, London, Holland year on bloody year, I think of safety bollards and other small symbols of civilisational decline rather than the ongoing innovation, stability and prosperity we were promised in the Fukuyama Age.